 So there I was during the holidays, feeling miserable, practically living in my pajama’s.
 Who wants to wear clothes when they are ill?
 Not me.
-Sleeping as much as I could, to try to get myself better, and be rid of this deafness I was experiencing.
+I tried to sleep as much as I could.
+I tried to get myself better, and be rid of this deafness I was experiencing.
 But no matter what I did, I just couldn’t shake this sinus infection, or the damage it was causing to not only my ears and my ability to hear, but to my overall health and way of life.

 - hot compresses